nicolascecchi/splineOPRcpp/README.md

 ### Introduction

-SplineOP finds changes in acceleration in time-series.
+SplineOP finds changes in acceleration in time-series by using a Dynamic Programming algorithm.

 ### Installing SplineOP for Python

-pip install
-python3 -m build
-pip install .

 **REQUIREMENTS:** - pybind11 scikit-build-core build ;